-Nonetheless, Revolut knew the payments were going to a cryptocurrency exchange.
+However, payment 5 was significantly larger than the payments that had gone before and it was Mr W's fifth payment- with a combined value of over £9,000 - in less than a week, and the transaction history shows Revolut knew the payments were going to cryptocurrency exchanges.
 Losses to cryptocurrency fraud reached record levels in 2022 and, by the end of that year, many high street banks had placed restrictions or additional friction on cryptocurrency purchases owing to the elevated fraud risk.
-So, by the time these payments took place, I think that Revolut should have recognised that payments to cryptocurrency carried a higher risk of being associated with fraud.
+So, by the time this payment took place, I think Revolut should have recognised that payments to cryptocurrency carried a higher risk of being associated with fraud.